Limmen/gym-idsgame/experiments/training/v8/minimal_defense/actor_critic/README.md

 The `defend_minimal` policy entails that the defender will always defend the attribute with the minimal value out of all of its neighbors.

-This experiment trains an attacker agent using REINFORCE with advantage-baseline (actor-critic) to act optimally in the given environment and defeat the defender.
+This experiment trains an attacker agent using Actor-Critic with advantage-baseline (actor-critic) to act optimally in the given environment and defeat the defender.

 The network configuration of the environment is as follows: